S1LV3RJ1NX/langfold/templates/mcp-prebuilt-react-agent/README.md

-# React Agent Implementation Guide
+# React Agent with MCP Implementation Guide

 ## Overview

 The React Agent is a standard implementation based on LangGraph's React pattern.
 It provides a simpler, more straightforward approach for building agents that need to interact with tools in a sequential manner.
+This implementation also includes MCP servers for tool execution.

 ## When to Use React Agent